BrianHicks/brianthicks.com/content/post/breaking-out-of-deeply-nested-json-objects.md

 To get this to work for your own problem, you first need to [change your mindset to think in small combined JSON blocks instead of a huge blob]({{< ref "composing-decoders-like-lego.md" >}}).
 Seriously, this is the most important thing to do!
-You can follow any other advice mechanically and not understand the result without getting this.
+You can follow any other advice mechanically and not understand the result without getting this first.

 Before I did anything else, I formatted the JSON to get a feel for the structure.
 I like to use [`jq`](https://stedolan.github.io/jq/) for this, but the tool itself doesn't matter as much as the formatting.
 You want to be able to look at the *structure* of your JSON object, *not the keys themselves*.
-This is because `Json.Decode` works with the structure of your data, not necessarily the values, and you'll need to think in terms of that structure to write a decoder.
+This is because `Json.Decode` works with the structure of your data, not necessarily the values.
+You'll need to think in terms of that structure to write a good decoder.

 After you get that structure start with the innermost object.
 If the innermost object changes a lot, start with the one that changes the least.
-Write the decoder for something smaller and you can compose around it instead of starting with an enormous blob.
+Write the decoder for something smaller and compose it instead of starting with an enormous blob.
 Then put that little bit into the next largest object, and the next, and so on until you're done.

 Sometimes the object that changes the least is the outermost object!